 Umami is glutamate, pure and simple.
 These chefs and culinary experts may not add MSG to their cooking (although increasingly, many do, since they’ve learned that MSG actually is glutamate), but they know the value of glutamate and high-glutamate foods.

 If you feel you have a sensitivity to a food that contains glutamate, before attributing it to being sensitive to MSG, check with your doctor first.
 Given the unlikelihood of a sensitivity to glutamate, you wouldn’t want to overlook other more likely causes.

-As for why those Chinese restaurants that removed MSG from inclusion in their dishes would raise the sodium content of their food, MSG delivers a huge flavor bang.
-It also, gram for gram, has about one-third the amount so sodium as the salt that likely replaced it.
+As for why those Chinese restaurants that removed MSG from inclusion in their dishes would raise the sodium content of their food, the missing MSG would have delivered a huge flavor boost so they pump up the salt in their cooking.
+(MSG, gram for gram, has two-thirds less sodium than the salt that it replaces.)

 Be glad that glutamate is – and has always – been present in your body, especially in your gut.
 Foods like tomatoes, mushrooms, and eggplant are also highly nutritious.
 Rather than avoid high-glutamate foods, think about including more of them into your diet!
 They’re not only great for you, they are loaded with flavor.

 This article is written by Keith-Thomas Ayoob, EdD, RD, FADA.
 It first appeared on the MSGdish blog and is reprinted with the permission of MSGdish.
 Dr. Ayoob is an internationally known nutritionist and an Associate Clinical Professor of Pediatrics at the Albert Einstein College of Medicine.